How to Journal – A Beginner’s Guide to Journaling

 Creating a Writing Routine

 Again, this is all about setting a time and place right for you.
 The length of your entries isn’t what matters, sticking with a routine is.
-You want it to become as regular as brushing your teeth.
+You want it to become as regular as brushing your teeth every single day.

 If you’re racking your brain for what free time you have available, start with the basics.
-Would you prefer to write in the morning, afternoon, or night?
+The best way is to figure out if you would prefer to write in the morning, afternoon, or night?
+Will you write on a daily basis or just a couple of times a week?

 Now, dig a little deeper.
-Is there a specific time and place you’d like to journal?
+Is there a specific time and place you’d like to make journal entries?
 It could be on the subway on the way to work or at night at the dining room table when the world goes quiet.
+Perhaps you like prefer creating morning pages as soon as you wake up.

-Some place and time where you won’t be interrupted is ideal.
+Some place and time for your journaling practice where you won’t be interrupted is ideal.

 However, don’t get down on yourself if you skip a day or two.
-There are no rules to this.
+There are no rules to this… just pick up your pen the next day.
 You also don’t have to explain where you’ve been or what prevented you from writing if you don’t want to—you can get straight to whatever weighs heaviest on your chest.

 Bullet journals are an attractive option for the many ideas you can find online for making your journal extra special.

 Speaking of drawing, break out your art kit!
 Draw, paint, or collage your feelings instead.
 And don’t think it has to be a physical book of some kind either.
-You can use a tablet and a note-taking app.
+You can use a tablet and a note-taking app and create a digital journal.

 Your entries don’t have to be formal either.
 You don’t have to start every new page the same way.